A San Telmo Market & Neighborhood Guide

 There is so much more to this neighborhood than it’s weekly market.

-San Telmo is one of the oldest neighborhoods in Buenos Aires and is home to much history.
+San Telmo is one of the oldest neighborhoods in Buenos Aires and is home to so much history.

 Manzana de las Luces: The Illuminated Block